bbdavidbb/CAZymeClassification/README.md

 ## Description
 - CS286CazymesGridSearch.ipynb contains the code for training each Multilayer Perceptron (MLP) model.
 Upload and run in Google Colab
+- CS286_Enzymes_In_Cow_Rumen.ipynb contains the code for other ML techniques we tried such as SVM, Random Forest, etc. Upload and run in colab colab as well.
 - fastaData.zip contains all of the fasta files used to train the MLP models.
-Upload to Google Drive if running CS286CazymesGridSearch.ipynb
+Upload to Google Drive for running with CS286CazymesGridSearch.ipynb or CS286_Enzymes_In_Cow_Rumen.ipynb
 - mlpModelWeights.zip contains the MLP weights trained using the above dataset and code.
 Models are sklearn MLPClassifiers and can be loaded using pickle.
 Example below.
 ```
 import pickle